Pixel-Perfect Dynamic Text for Unity®

 Download the demo version as .unitypackage-file:

-For Unity 5.x and all newer versions
+For Unity 5 or newer

-Some warnings are shown with Unity 2018/2019/2020, as this Lorem Ipsum demo version is not fully up-to-date with the sold package.
+Some warnings are shown with recent Unity versions.
+This "Lorem Ipsum" demo version is not fully up-to-date with the sold package, which has been verified to work with recent versions!

 You can freely download the "Lorem Ipsum"-demo version for the purpose